Aviah/one-click-django-server/README.md

 4. The basic django project to further build and learn.

-### Playgorund & Tutorial
+### Playground & Tutorial

-The project's [Playground](https://github.com/aviah/one-click-django-docs/blob/master/playgorund.md) let's you play and experiment a bit with the django-one-click project.
+The project's [Playground](https://github.com/aviah/one-click-django-docs/blob/master/playground.md) let's you play and experiment a bit with the django-one-click project.

 If you are new to django, why not take our version to the official django polls tutorial.
 It implments the polls app in in this real development-deployment-production environment, with git.
 When you finish this tutorial, the polls app will run on the real website at `www.yourdommain.com/polls`.
 Start here [Django Tutorial with Deployment](https://github.com/Aviah/one-click-django-polls-tutorial)